-Today, we're excited to announce that our newest reranking model—pinecone-rerank-v0—is available in early access through Pinecone Inference!
+Today, we're excited to announce that our reranking model — pinecone-rerank-v0 — is now available in public preview.

-Designed to significantly enhance both enterprise search and retrieval augmented generation (RAG) systems, this new model brings a powerful boost in relevance and accuracy—ensuring that your search results and AI-generated content are grounded in the most relevant and contextually precise information.
+Designed to significantly enhance enterprise search and retrieval augmented generation (RAG) systems, this new model provides a powerful boost in relevance and accuracy, ensuring that your search results and AI-generated content are grounded in the most relevant and contextually precise information.

 Whether you're looking to improve internal search capabilities or strengthen your RAG pipelines, our new reranker is built to meet the demands of modern, large-scale applications while delivering top-tier performance.